Tulsi Ghat

+Tulsi Ghat is accessible by boat, and it is possible to hire a private boat tour on the banks of river Ganga in Varanasi that allows to visit all important ghats and watch the sunrise.

 Cultural activities at Tulsi Ghat

 Tulsi Ghat is associated with a number of rituals such as Lolark Sasthi at Lolark kunda (performed for the birth and welfare of sons) and a sacred bath to rid oneself of leprosy and skin diseases.
 The festival of Lolark Sasthi falls on the 6th day of the bright half of Bhadrapad.
-During the Hindu lunar month of Kartika (Oct/Nov), the Krishna Lila, a play about the lila of Krishna (Nag Nathaiya), is staged here.
+During the Hindu lunar month of Kartika (October–November), the Krishna Lila, a play about the lila of Krishna (Nag Nathaiya), is staged here.

 Burglary

 In December 2011 the copy of the Ramcharitmanas written by Tulsidas was stolen from the Hanuman temple on Tulsi Ghat.
 The Awadhi language manuscript had been in the temple since 1701 after having been discovered in 1623.